 All community water systems that disinfect test for TTHMs and ensure levels meet the Environmental Protection Agency drinking water standard, or Maximum Contaminant Level (MCL).
 The MCL for TTHMs is 80 µg/L (one µg/L equals one part per billion).
 This MCL is for the four TTHMs added together.

 The Minnesota Department of Health sets health-based guidance values for some DBPs, including three of the four TTHMs: bromodichloromethane, bromoform, and chloroform.
 These values are protective for the most sensitive and/or highly exposed populations.
 Using limited resources to treat drinking water to meet health-based guidance values may not always provide the greatest public health benefit for a community.
 Guidance values are used to make decisions about managing the health risks of contaminants found in groundwater used as a source of drinking water.
 To learn more, visit Guidance Values and Standards for Contaminants in Drinking Water.

 Most community water systems provide drinking water with TTHMs below the standard

 The graph above shows the percent of community water systems by TTHMs annual mean concentration.

 The chart above shows the percent of systems by annual maximum concentration category.
 A system may have a number of different locations in the distribution system with different levels of TTHMs.
 In this chart, the maximum value reflects the sample with the highest concentration at a single location.
 The level of TTHMs in the water that ultimately reaches a consumer's tap might be different.

-For more information on DBP regulations and health effects, see Disinfection Byproducts.
+For more information on DBPs, see Disinfection and Disinfection Byproducts

 - Drinking Water Quality - Haloacetic acids (another disinfection byproduct)